EFWob/OdroidGoRadio/README.md

 ### Considerations (and limitations) around using genre playlists

 The total number of genre lists is limited (to 1000).
 This is a compile time limitation that can not be changed by a command or a preference setting.

 For faster access, some information is cached.
 For caching, PSRAM is preferred.
 If PSRAM is not available, normal heap is used.
 PSRAM should be plenty, however, if there is no sufficient heap, operation might be slower.
 (Use command _test_ from the Serial input.
 If the reported Free Memory is below 100.000, it is likely that RAM caching is not available.)

 When in genre play mode, you can not use the _preset=n_ command to play a preset.
-To go back to the "preset-mode", you must open the Genre List and then press (A).
+To go back to the "preset-mode", you must open the Genre List and then press (A) to return to the Preset list.

 ## MENUs
 ### General